LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/visitor-behavior.md

 ### 4. About to Abandon:

 Engage consumers that are about to abandon your site or app.
 Based on data from Google Analytics which evaluates when consumers are likely to abandon a webpage, LiveEngage knows when to display an engagement to catch a consumer before they abandon.
 In order to apply this behavior rule, you must set up the Google Analytics profile.
-For guidance on setup, please refer to the Why Connect to Google Analytics?Article (see related articles).

 **Note:** this behavior is currently only supported for web engagements.